Ai English Speaking Apps |

 3. If both Speak and ELSA stop producing visible gains → move to human-led practice.
 EngVarta or a similar 1-on-1 live-tutor service fills the gap that AI cannot.
 The 100% refundable trial at $1 is the cheapest way to sample whether the format works for you.

 4. If you have a hard event in 30-45 days → skip the AI step entirely.
-Hard deadlines need accountability and feedback that only a human Expert can provide.
+Hard deadlines need accountability and real stakes that only a human Expert can provide.

 The bottom line